Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Background information

-The idea of using the expected utility in order to determine which decision to take is not new \footnote{The Wikipedia entry http://en.wikipedia.org/wiki/Expected\_utility traces the history of the concept back to Bernoulli's work in the 18th Century. }, and the first contribution of this paper listed in introduction lies in the way to define the utility function.
+The idea of using the expected utility in order to determine which decision to take is not new \footnote{The Wikipedia entry traces the history of the concept back to Bernoulli's work in the 18th Century: http://en.wikipedia.org/wiki/Expected\_utility }.
 Usually the utility is defined as a real-valued function associated to each outcome and quantifies the user's interest in that outcome.
 Probability theory is then used to estimate the expected utility one may get when taking different actions.
 The action with maximal expected utility is then usually retained, although risk-aversion effects are sometimes taken into account.
-There is an abundant litterature on probability and decision theory \cite{DecisionTheory,BishopML,patternRec} which detail these ideas.
-Markov Decision Processes \cite{MDP_60,pomdp} are a successful framework for modelling a system using this kind of utility functions.
+There is an abundant litterature on probability and decision theory \cite{DecisionTheory,BishopML,patternRec,pomdp,MDP_60} which details these ideas.

-The present article introduces utility functions not on the outcomes themselves, but rather on the effect of acting according to predictions.
-This is a more natural way of thinking in many contexts, as illustrated by the weather forecasting scenario in introduction: the user tries to predict the future and acts accordingly.
-The utility is determined by the consequences of what really happens compared to the predictions, hence it is a function of two variables.
-The utility quantifies the consequences of making mistakes or being right about what happens next.

-The basis and theoretical fundation for the present context is thus rooted in predictive models.
-The ε-machine is precisely such a model, where the system states are clustered in equivalence classes for making predictions \cite{ShaliziThesis,CrutchfieldStatComp}.
-The ε-machine is also a Markov model, in the sense that transitions between states do not depend on which other state was previously visited. ε-machines are in addition the minimal Markov automaton leading to optimal predictions while keeping deterministic transitions.
-See also \cite{DMarkovMachine} and \cite{genNatPred} for other classes of Markov models with different properties.
-For readers familiar to Hidden Markov Models (HMM) and Markov Decision Processes Appendix B highlights the differences between a classical HMM model and the ε-machine.